AiziliIsu/InventoryManagement/README.md

 Inventory Management System
-This project is an Inventory Management System built using Spring Boot with a MySQL database.
+This project is  built using Spring Boot with a PostgreSQL database.
 It provides REST APIs to manage products, categories, and inventory stock levels.
 The project meets the following requirements:

 CRUD Operations: Manage products and categories.
 Inventory Management: Add, deduct, and validate stock levels.